GunnerLab/mcce4_tutorial/docs/guide/MCCE_Microstate_Analysis.md

 ```

 ---
-## Run the Customized MCCE calculation
+## ✅ Step 1.
+Run the Customized MCCE calculation
-Since we need the microstate file, we must use the custom command in step 4 to run the calculation.
+Since we need the microstate file, we must use the following custom command to run the MCCE.
 - Adding "nohup" before the command and "&" after allows the calculations to run uninterrupted in the background of the terminal.

 ```
 run_mcce4 4lzt.pdb -initial 7 -interval 1 -n 1 --ms
 ```

---ms                  Enable microstate output; default: False.
+--ms, enable microstate output, which is not written as an output file in the default MCCE4 run.

 The calculation takes a few minutes. “nohup.out” will update as the calculation runs; take a look for confirmation of completed steps.